 Most of the younger generation in Imphal can speak fluent English so getting directions to go anywhere is not hard.
 All you need to do is just ask and you’ll surely get more than one person who will come out of their way to help you.
 People are extremely warm and friendly.

-Getting around the city is best on foot for all the places near by which is around the city centre.
+Getting around the city is best on foot for all the places nearby which is around the city centre.
 To reach places a few kilometres from the city centre, one will find plenty of shared autos which run every five to ten minutes up and down every road possible in Imphal.
 This is a great way to meet more locals and get a better experience of what the local way of life in the capital city of Manipur is like.

-The next place to visit is Ima Keithel (mother’s market) a short 150 metre walk from Kangla fort.
-The market is a must visit and one of the few if not only places in India where the entire market which is spread across two blocks and holds around 3000 ladies selling various kinds of things.
+The next place to visit is Ima Keithel (mother’s market) a short 150-metre walk from Kangla fort.
+The market is a must-visit and one of the few if not only places in India where the entire market which is spread across two blocks and holds around 3000 ladies selling various kinds of things.

 One building has ladies all the daily necessities from vegetables, meat, fish and fruits.
-While the other building has plenty ladies selling Manipuri handlooms and artwork.
+While the other building has plenty of ladies selling Manipuri handlooms and artwork.
 Bargaining is a skill which will come on very handy while shopping at this market.

 Accommodation options in Imphal are limited to just luxury hotels and the lack of real budget backpacker friendly home stays, guest houses and lodges is one of the major reasons why tourism hasn’t really boomed in this state.
 There are a couple of home stay options but those are a good six to eight kilometres away from the city centre.

-Food options on the other hand are in plenty with a range of restaurants serving both local Manipuri dishes as well as western.
+Food options, on the other hand, are in plenty with a range of restaurants serving both local Manipuri dishes as well as western.
 A must try in Imphal thali which is basically fish curry, rice, veggies cooked in their traditional style and dried fish salad.

-When it comes to cell phone connecting and ATMs Imphal is very well connected with 4G network coverage all over the city and ATMs at every nook and corner.
+When it comes to cellphone connecting and ATMs Imphal is very well connected with 4G network coverage all over the city and ATMs at every nook and corner.

-The city of Imphal has great tourism potential but plenty of infrastructure needed in the form of homestays and guest houses.
+The city of Imphal has great tourism potential but plenty of infrastructures needed in the form of homestays and guest houses.
 Tourism is clearly one area which has been neglected by everyone here and a change in outlook will surely bring in a lot of prosperity to the city and state.

 Imphal is the kind of city you can easily spend a couple of days just relaxing and unwinding while soaking in simple lifestyle of the Manipuri people.
-It’s definitely a must visit place for everyone who considers themselves a nomad.
+It’s definitely a must-visit place for everyone who considers themselves a nomad.